red-data-tools/red_amber/doc/DataFrame.md

     `rename {block}` is also acceptable.
 We can't use both arguments and a block at a same time.
 The block should return key_pairs as a Hash of `{existing_key => new_key}`.
 Block is called in the context of self.

+- Not existing keys

+    If specified `existing_key` is not exist, raise a `DataFrameArgumentError`.

 - Key type

   Symbol key and String key are distinguished.